About Community Curation

 ORCID

-We are a trusted partner with ORCID, and as such we are able to push your Community Curation Role to your ORCID profile as a service under the section "Membership and Services".
-For an example, take a look at the Membership and Services section of Lindsey Anderson's ORCID profile.
+We are a trusted partner with ORCID, and as such we are able to push your Community Curation Role to your ORCID profile as a service under the section "Professional Activities".
+For an example, take a look at the "Professional Activities" section of Lindsey Anderson's ORCID profile.
 Each year you continue with the programme, you will receive an additional service added to your ORCID profile.

 Last updated